3sidedcube/ThunderRequest/README.md

 ## Carthage

-- Add `github "3sidedcube/ThunderRequest" == 2.3.1` to your Cartfile.
+- Add `github "3sidedcube/ThunderRequest" == 3.0.0` to your Cartfile.
-- Run `carthage update --platform ios` to fetch the framework.
+- Run `carthage update --platform ios --use-xcframeworks` to fetch the framework.
-- Drag `ThunderRequest` into your project's _Linked Frameworks and Libraries_ section from the `Carthage/Build` folder.
+- Drag `ThunderRequest` into your project's _Frameworks and Libraries_ section from the `Carthage/Build` folder (Embed).
 - Add the Build Phases script step as defined [here](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

 ## Manual